History of Tiger in Timeline

 2006: Tiger attacks in the Sundarbans

-In 2006, Tiger attacks in the Sundarbans caused 1,396 human deaths in the period 1935–2006 according to official records of the Bangladesh Forest Department.
+In 2006, official records indicated that tiger attacks in the Sundarbans caused 1,396 human deaths between 1935-2006, according to the Bangladesh Forest Department.

 2009: Bangladesh Tiger Action Plan initiated

-In 2009, the Bangladesh Tiger Action Plan was initiated to stabilise the country's tiger population, maintain habitat and a sufficient prey base, improve law enforcement and foster cooperation between governmental agencies responsible for tiger conservation.
+The Bangladesh Tiger Action Plan was initiated in 2009 to stabilise the country's tiger population and maintain habitat and a sufficient prey base.

 Tiger populations in India have been targeted by poachers since the 1990s and were extirpated in two tiger reserves in 2005 and 2009.

-Camera trapping during 2010–2015 in the deciduous and subtropical pine forest of Jim Corbett National Park, northern India, revealed a stable tiger population density of 12–17 individuals per 100 km (39 sq mi) in an area of 521 km (201 sq mi).
+During 2010–2015, camera trapping in the deciduous and subtropical pine forest of Jim Corbett National Park, northern India revealed a stable tiger population density of 12–17 individuals per 100 km (39 sq mi) in an area of 521 km (201 sq mi).

 Malaysia's Wildlife Conservation Act enacted in 2010 increased punishments for wildlife-related crimes.